Hashem-Soud1/WhatsApp-Project/README.md

 #  Whats App

-"An application that is simple and similar to WhatsApp use **java** languge"
+An application that is simple and similar to WhatsApp use **java** language.

 ## Technologies Used